lingchen0331/lingchen0331.github.io/index.md

 - **Natural Language Processing:** Applications of Large Language Model, Neural Machine Reasoning

 ## News
+- **[Apr.
+2024]** Happy to be invited to present at BlackRock Atlanta innovation hub (ATL iHub).
 - **[Mar.
-2024]** Our survey paper on [Domain Specialization of LLMs](https://www.whitehouse.gov/cea/written-materials/2024/03/21/the-2024-economic-report-of-the-president/) is honorably mentioned by [The 2024 Economic Report of the President](https://www.whitehouse.gov/cea/written-materials/2024/03/21/the-2024-economic-report-of-the-president/) from the White House.
+2024]** Our survey paper on [Domain Specialization of LLMs](https://arxiv.org/abs/2305.18703) is honorably mentioned by [The 2024 Economic Report of the President](https://www.whitehouse.gov/cea/written-materials/2024/03/21/the-2024-economic-report-of-the-president/) from the White House.
 Thanks to all collaborators, stay tuned!
 - **[Mar.
 2024]** One paper about LLM Uncertainty Decomposition is accepted by NAACL 2024.
 - **[Feb.
 2024]** I will join AWS Security Analytics and AI Research team as an Applied Scientist Intern at NYC in summer 2024!
 - **[Jan.
 2024]** Our paper about Influence Maximization on Multiplex Networks is accepted by AISTATS 2024.
 - **[Oct.
 2023]** Our paper about commonsense reasoning is accepted by EMNLP 2023!
 - **[Sep.
 2023]** Our [LLM4Bio Workshop](https://llms4science-community.github.io/aaai2024.html) has been accepted by [AAAI 2024](https://aaai.org/aaai-conference/).
 [Call for Papers](https://llms4science-community.github.io/aaai2024.html#call4paper) is here!
-- **[Sep.
-2023]** Taken PC/Reviewer Invitations for WSDM 2024, ICLR 2024, and SDM 2024.
-- **[Jul.
-2023]** The first survey on Domain Specialization of LLMs is online, entitled [Domain Specialization as the Key to Make Large Language Models Disruptive: A Comprehensive Survey](https://arxiv.org/abs/2305.18703), feel free to check out!

 {% include_relative _includes/publications.md %}